Opinion | Supreme Court confirmations are a farce. Blame the Supreme Court.

 Carrie Severino, head of the aforementioned Judicial Crisis Network, told Fox News in early February that “Judge Jackson’s record of reversals by the left-leaning D.C.
 Circuit is troubling for anyone concerned about the rule of law.”
 That’s a curious claim, given that the reversal rate on Jackson’s more than 550 cases was about 2 percent.
 It’s even more curious because the same Carrie Severino recently told Bloomberg Law that “there’s only so much you can glean from reversal rates in a vacuum.”

 Sen. Lindsey Graham (R-S.C.), for his part, says Jackson’s nomination to the Supreme Court “means the radical left has won President Biden over yet again.”
-Those making the “radical left” claim against Jackson (the Republican National Committee calls her a “radical, left-wing activist”) point to her ruling against the Trump administration’s claim that it could ignore subpoenas, when she dared to write that “Presidents are not kings.”
+Those making the “radical left” claim against Jackson (the Republican National Committee calls her a “radical, left-wing activist”) point to her ruling against the Trump administration’s claim that it could ignore subpoenas, when she dared to write that “presidents are not kings.”
 But Graham makes the “radical left” claim even though he voted to confirm Jackson to the appellate court.
 The “radical left” charge is also rebutted by endorsements of her by retired conservative judges J. Michael Luttig and Thomas B. Griffith, and by William Burck, a lawyer for Trump White House officials.

 Others are preparing to allege that Jackson’s nomination will be steamrolled through the Senate.
 John Barrasso (Wyo.), the No. 3 Senate GOP leader, said the country “cannot afford for this process to be rushed.”
 McConnell wants an “exhaustive review.”
 Their newfound patience comes after confirming Amy Coney Barrett a mere 30 days after Trump nominated her — and a week before the 2020 election.

 And, of course, there’s the dark-money accusation.
-“Far-Left Dark Money Group Demand Justice Gets Their Supreme Court Nominee,” was the title of a news release from McConnell’s office last week.
+“Far-Left Dark Money Group Demand Justice Gets Their Supreme Court Nominee” was the title of a news release from McConnell’s office last week.

 Charles E. Grassley complained to Fox News that Jackson is “the favorite candidate of these left-wing, dark-money groups.”
 Right-wing radio raconteur Glenn Beck complained that “her name’s been on a shortlist backed by millions of dollars in dark money.”
 Fox News contributor Harmeet Dhillon told host Tucker Carlson that “dark money controlling what the president does … is not the way to pick justices.”